 The Impact on Literature and Beyond

 The Victorian novel "Wuthering Heights" had a significant impact not only on literature but also on popular culture.
-It has inspired many authors, filmmakers, and even television series.
-Its influence continues, and it is often cited as a major work that redefined literary genres and narrative conventions.
+It inspired countless authors, filmmakers, and even television series.
+Its influence endures, and it is frequently cited as a major work that redefined literary genres and narrative conventions.

 Emily Jane Brontë's Personal Life: Family Relationships and Siblings